The 33 Best Romance Novels of All Time: Books to Love

 The stage has been set for a magical competition between the pupils of two very powerful magicians.
 The stage: the night circus.
 The pupils, a man and woman, are unsure of the rules, unsure of how to win or when the competition will end.
 As the competition continues, the opponents fall in love- a situation that only complicates their predicament.

 This is magic in a way that I never imagined it before.
 The story has twists and surprises that left me wondering how I didn’t see what was right there all along.
-Not only can you find this book in our list of the Best Romance Novels of all Time, but you can also find it on our list of 14 Best Carnival and Circus Books to Read Now, 24 Books Like the Hunger Games to Devour Now.
+Not only can you find this book in our list of the Best Romance Novels of all Time, but you can also find it on our list of the Best Carnival and Circus Books, 24 Books Like the Hunger Games.
 And now, you can find books just like it in our post of Books Like the Night Circus.
 Can you tell we love this book?

 Clare and Henry have an unusual love story.
 They’ve known each other since Clare was six and Henry was thirty-six, but got married when Clare was twenty-three and Henry was thirty-one.
 You see, Henry is an adventurous librarian who inadvertently travels through time.

 While I realize there is only the loose librarian connection to this book list, Henry and Clare’s story is one of my all-time favorites and it shouldn’t be missed.
-You can find more books like this on our list of 23 of the Best Time Travel Books Like the Time Traveler’s Wife
+If you are going to read a time travel romance book, this is one that should not be missed.
+You can find more books like this on our list of 23 of the Best Time Travel Books Like the Time Traveler’s Wife.

 The Best Romance Novels of All Time: Dystopian Fiction